 Good Oral Health

 To qualify for implants, you need to be in good oral health.
-If Dr. Crockett identifies gum disease or tooth decay during your initial exam, he will need to treat these conditions before beginning treatment.
+If Dr. Bousaba identifies gum disease or tooth decay during your initial exam, he will need to treat these conditions before beginning treatment.
 When left untreated, gum disease can lead to peri-implantitis and dental implant failure.

 Good Overall Health